Our College is currently facing a set of fundamental challenges which have been made worse by the Covid-19 pandemic.

 In order to both build a sustainable financial future and improve how we operate we have to change.
 This means making some difficult decisions about the future shape, size and structure of the College.

-A total of 20 members of staff have been informed that their roles are being made redundant, with nine staff (five full-time equivalent posts) in academic roles in the Department of English and Creative Writing and Department of History and 11 professional services staff (11 full-time equivalent posts) across the College.
+A total of 17 members of staff have been made redundant, with nine people in academic roles and eight people in non-academic roles.
+Of the academic roles, four are in the Department of English and Creative Writing and five are in the Department of History.

-The original recovery programme forecasts suggested 52 posts may have been at risk of redundancy.
-In order to minimise the level of staff redundancies, the College has reduced this number by prioritising savings in other areas, such as cutting operational costs and selling assets including properties and generating extra academic income.
+Original forecasts suggested 52 posts may have been at risk of redundancy.
+In order to minimise the level of staff redundancies, the College has reduced this number by prioritising savings in other areas, such as cutting operational costs, and selling assets including properties and generating extra academic income.

 What happens next